 How to Support Ukraine Through Food Charities, Events, and Fundraisers

-Help Ukraine by eating borscht, tuning into chef livestreams, and making ongoing donations.
+Celebrate Ukrainian Independence Day by eating borscht, tuning into virtual cooking classes, and making ongoing donations.

 As the Russian invasion of Ukraine continues to unfold, countries around the world have come up with creative ways to offer support.
-In the United States, food and drink communities across the nation are hosting fundraising dinners, organizing special pop-ups, and donating proceeds to humanitarian charities.
-From Ukrainian pastries to specialty IPAs, here are all the ways you can get involved.
+In the United States, food and drink communities across the nation are hosting virtual cooking classes, organizing special pop-ups, and donating proceeds to humanitarian charities.

 Ongoing Organizational Efforts